Nazarbegim Muborakshoeva

 Nazarbegim Muborakshoeva (born 1952) is a Tajikistani politician.

 Born in Rushon, Muborakshoeva graduated in 1974 from the Tajik Agricultural Institute; in 1991 she graduated from the Communist Party High School in Tashkent.
 She began her career as an agronomist at a kolkhoz in Shughnon District, in 1975 becoming a member of the local Komsomol there.
 Beginning in that year and continuing until 1983, she was an instructor at the organization department of the Komsomol of the Gorno-Badakhshan Autonomous Region, after which she began serving as the first secretary of the Komsomol committees for Rushon and Khorugh.
 In 1983 she started work as a teacher at the latter city's Committee of the Communist Party of Tajikistan, continuing until 1987, when she became first secretary of the Rushon nohiya committee, a role which she held until 1991.
 That year she began chairing the executive committee of the nohiya's Council of People's Deputies; in 1997 she became chairwoman of the nohiya as a whole.
 In 2000 Emomali Rahmon appointed her by decree to the National Assembly; at its first session she was named deputy chair.
 She took the helm of the Khorugh city council as chair in December 2006.
 She has also served as mayor of Khorugh.
-In that capacity her name appeared in one of the cables released by WikiLeaks, in which she was revealed to have met with a representative of the United States government to discuss the cancellation of an anti-Chinese demonstration in the city.